 Grade at Time of Induction – Only students in grades 9-12 (or the international equivalent) may be inducted as a high school Thespian.
 Students in grades 6-8 must be inducted as a Junior Thespian.

 Graduating from Junior Thespian to High School Thespian – Induction into ITS as a Junior Thespian does not guarantee induction into ITS as a high school Thespian.
 Inducted Junior Thespians who qualify must be inducted as high school Thespians to achieve that level of membership.
 When a Junior Thespian is promoted from eighth to ninth grade, they become a Junior Thespian alum.
 They begin earning points toward their high school Thespian membership and induction into the high school troupe (if it is different from the troupe they were inducted into as a Junior Thespian) or re-induction into the troupe (if the troupe inducts both Junior Thespians and Thespians).
-While they can apply at least 5 points toward their high school induction, the decision as to how many additional points can be carried over is made by the troupe director of the high school Thespian troupe in accordance with the troupe’s constitution and bylaws.
+At least 5 points carry forward toward their high school induction.
+Troupe directors may carry forward additional Thespian points toward the student’s high school Thespian status at their discretion in accordance with the troupe’s constitution and bylaws.

 School Enrollment – If a student receives academic coursework from a school with an active troupe, they may only be inducted into and receive benefits through that troupe.
 Troupes may induct students who attend other schools only when those schools do not have their own active troupes.